Skip to content

 QuPath requirements#

 cuisto assumes a specific way of storing regions and objects information in the TSV files exported from QuPath.
-Note that only one primary classification is supported, but you can have any number of derived classifications.
+Note that only one primary classification is supported (object type), but you can have any number of derived classifications (biological marker or detection channel).

 Annotations#